AnyFetch/developers.anyfetch.com/users/index.md

 	[
 		{
 			"type": "User",
-			"uuid": "dqsvj667bkqvljdfv23678",
+			"id": "dqsvj667bkqvljdfv23678",
-			"self_url": "/users/1/"
 			"email": foo@bar.fr,
 			"name": "Foo Bar"
-			"is_staff": true;
+			"is_admin": true;
 			"user_url": "https://api.papiel.fr/users/dqsvj667bkqvljdfv23678"
 		}
 		...
 	]

-- `is_staff` is a boolean flag indicating whether the user can update other users or not.
+- `is_admin` is a boolean flag indicating whether the user can update other users or not.

 ## Accessing single user